-The Task Force recommends that statutory changes should be made to ensure MED/CDPHE, or CDPHE in coordination with MED, have sufficient authority to create approval processes on the production and sale of synthetic cannabinoids in Colorado.
-All natural and synthetic cannabinoids should be subject to the Novel Cannabinoids process outlined above to be assessed for safety and intoxication.
-Those cannabinoids determined to be non-intoxicating should be permitted ingredients in Industrial Hemp Products.
+The Task Force recommends that statutory changes should be made to ensure Statute should give MED/CDPHE, or CDPHE in coordination with MED, have sufficient authority to create approval processes on the production and sale of synthetic cannabinoids in Colorado.
+All natural and synthetic cannabinoids should be subject to the Nnovel Ceannabinoids process outlined above to be assessed for safety and intoxication.
+Those cannabinoids determined to be safe and non-intoxicating should be permitted ingredients in Industrial Hemp Pproducts.